Find Nursing Schools

 Private not-for-profit Public vs. Private

-There are 680 undergraduates at Saint Mary, of which 659 are full-time, and there are 1,024 students altogether.
+The total student population at College of Saint Mary is 1,024, of which 680 students are undergraduates and of those, 659 are full-time.
 The school has a student-to-faculty ratio of 9 to 1.

-Roughly 65% of students at Saint Mary take out loans to pay for college.
-The typical student loan amount is $5,854 a year.
-The school reports a student loan default rate of 0.2% which is much lower than the average rate of 10.8%!
+Roughly 57% of students at Saint Mary take out loans to pay for college.
+The average amount of student loans is $5,873 a year.
+Saint Mary has a 1.8% student default rate.
+This is excellent when you compare it to the national rate of 10.8%.

 #7